Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling

 \begin{definition}[tree restriction] Let $\mathrm{T} = (T, \rho, \kappa)$ be a tree decomposition of the graph $G(\U) = (V = \Rows \sqcup \Cols, E)$, and let $\Rows' \subseteq \Rows$ and $\Cols' \subseteq \Cols$ be subsets of rows and columns, respectively.
 Define the \emph{restriction} of $\mathrm{T}$ to those subsets as $\restr{\mathrm{T}}{\Rows', \Cols'} = (T, \rho', \kappa')$.
 It has the same tree $T$, but the contents of its nodes are given by $\rho' : T \to 2^{\Rows'}$ and $\kappa' : T \to 2^{\Cols'}$ which are defined as $\rho'(t) = \rho(t) \cap \Rows'$ and $\kappa'(t) = \kappa(t) \cap \Cols'$ for all $t \in T$. \end{definition}

 This tree restriction is a valid representation of the equivalent restriction of the matrix, that is the submatrix with the selected rows and columns.
-Formally: \begin{lemma} In the above notation, the restriction $\restr{\mathrm{T}}{\Rows', \Cols'}$ is a tree decomposition of the submatrix $\restr{\U}{\Rows', \Cols'}$ of $\U$ that has rows $\Rows'$ and columns $\Cols'$. \end{lemma} \begin{proof}[Sketch proof] We start with $\mathrm{T}$ which is a tree decomposition of the graph $G(\U)$.
-To obtain the submatrix $\U' \equiv \restr{\U}{\Rows', \Cols'}$, we remove rows and columns from $\U$, and we remove those same row and column labels from $\mathrm{T}$, without changing anything else, to obtain $\mathrm{T}' \equiv \restr{\mathrm{T}}{\Rows', \Cols'}$.
-This means that $\mathrm{T}'$ contains all the necessary row and column labels to describe $\U$ (satisfies Axiom~\ref{def:treedec-axiom-vertex-cover}).
-Furthermore, the row and columns labels that remain in $\mathrm{T}'$ are preserved in all the relevant nodes, which means all edges corresponding to nonzero elements of $\U'$ are captured by $\mathrm{T}'$ (Axiom~\ref{def:treedec-axiom-edge-cover}), and that the connectivity requirement (Axiom \ref{def:treedec-axiom-subtree}) between the nodes of $\mathrm{T}'$ is also satisfied.
-Informally, the latter two facts hold for $\mathrm{T}'$ because they hold $\mathrm{T}$ and the restriction preserves enough structure.
+Formally: \begin{lemma} In the above notation, the restriction $\restr{\mathrm{T}}{\Rows', \Cols'}$ is a tree decomposition of the submatrix $\restr{\U}{\Rows', \Cols'}$ of $\U$ that has rows $\Rows'$ and columns $\Cols'$. \end{lemma}

-We present a formal proof in \Cref{sec:appendix-restr-tree-decomp}: this consists of explicitly verifying that $\mathrm{T}'$ satisfies the axioms of a tree decomposition with respect to $\restr\U{\Rows', \Cols'}$. \end{proof}